Hydrogen’s Role in Net Zero

 Helping to meet climate change and clean air targets, hydrogen could be a vital part of the UK’s low carbon energy future.
-Decades of research, development and testing have shown that hydrogen technology is a workable, economically viable alternative to fossil fuels which could be deployed across the UK.
+Decades of research, development and testing have shown that hydrogen technology is a viable alternative to fossil fuels which is competitive with other forms of low carbon energy, and could be deployed across the UK.

-In the future, hydrogen could be injected directly into the gas network for heat or transport, or stored for future use or dispatchable power.
-This process is known as Power-to-Gas or Power-to-Power.
+In the future, hydrogen could be injected directly into the gas network for heat or used for transport, or stored for future use or flexible power generation.
 It maximises the benefits from intermittent renewable energy sources where supply does not always match demand.

-We still rely heavily on fossil fuels (mainly natural gas) for heating our homes and businesses.
-The natural gas distribution networks are currently connected to more than 20 million UK homes, providing gas for heating and cooking; supplying around twice as much energy as the electricity network.
-By using the existing gas network, hydrogen could be used as an economical heat source which would reduce our impact on the environment.
-Studies are underway (HyDeploy) to test how hydrogen blending could be used for supplying heat to UK homes, without the need for replacement of domestic appliances.
+We still rely heavily on natural gas for heating our homes and businesses.
+The natural gas distribution networks are currently connected to more than 20 million UK homes, providing gas for heating and cooking.
+These networks supply the equivalent of more than twice as much energy as the electricity network.
+Hydrogen could be used in these existing networks instead of natural gas, resulting in significant decarbonisation of the domestic sector.

 DID YOU KNOW?
 Using hydrogen for heat isn’t new: prior to North Sea gas, homes were heated by town gas produced from coal, which contained around 50% hydrogen.

 Fuel cell electric vehicles (including cars, buses and trains) combined with a network of re-fuelling stations could help address this challenge.
-Bus fleets in London and Aberdeen are now using hydrogen as a fuel, there is also a growing national network of hydrogen refuelling stations.
+Bus fleets in cities across the UK are now using hydrogen as a fuel and there is also a growing national network of hydrogen refuelling stations.

 Efficient and cost effective hydrogen storage is vital to maximise its role in a whole energy system.
-Hydrogen can be stored as a gas or as a liquid, in large amounts and for long periods of time.
+Hydrogen can be stored as a gas or as a liquid, in large amounts, and for long periods of time.